mamedev/mame/docs/source/initialsetup/compilingmame.rst

 with the version included with DirectX for prior Windows versions at the API level.
 Newer versions of the Microsoft Windows SDK include headers and libraries for the new version of XAudio2.
-By default, the target Windows version is set to Windows Vista (6.0) when compiling MAME, which prevents the use this version of the XAudio2 headers and libraries.
+By default, the target Windows version is set to Windows Vista (6.0) when compiling MAME, which prevents the use of this version of the XAudio2 headers and libraries.
 To build MAME with XAudio2 support using the Microsoft Windows SDK, you must do one of the following:

 * Add ``MODERN_WIN_API=1`` to the options passed to make when generating the Visual Studio project files.
 This will set the target Windows version to